wp-plugins/time-ago/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-One click convert date and time to "time ago" (e.g. 1 hour ago).
+One click convert date and time to "time ago" (for example: 1 hour ago).

 == Description ==

 ### Time Ago

-One click convert date and time to "time ago" (e.g. 1 hour ago).
+One click convert date and time to "time ago" (for example: 1 hour ago).

 ### The Features